mlzarathustra/ondes/TO-DO.md

   - FM Monitor
     amt/freq mod: add an option to report the values for future use

-    - trace: frequency

-        frequency of the modulator relative to the modulated oscillator, represented in semitones; it may be sufficient to show the frequency relative to the "offsetFrequency" (= midi + detune + semitone offset)

     - document: trace-linear, trace-relative

   - for the **waves** parameter, allow a pointer to a harmonic or anharmonic wave generator.
+Inherit the waves from the WG indicated.

  ---
   - Panners -
      - control with lfo(s)
      - control with envelope
  ---
+  - Provide an API endpoint for morbleu

  -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
  ---